Taxes During Divorce: Your Key Questions Answered

 Being able to support two people as they do the work of ending their marriage, in a manner that encourages respect of each other and what’s important to each side feels good.
 As a financial professional, I feel like I am playing a part in helping both sides move past the marriage and through the work of ending the marriage.
 When the Collaborative Divorce process is complete, all involved can rest assured that they did their very best to create a win-win outcome that both sides can support and embrace.

-JAL photo 2 05292012John, principal and cofounder of Anton LeMieux Financial Group, has been guiding clients through the complex world of financial planning and investing since 1993.
+JAL photo 2 05292012About the Contributor | John LeMieux, principal and cofounder of Anton LeMieux Financial Group, has been guiding clients through the complex world of financial planning and investing since 1993.
 He left Merrill Lynch in 2009 with his partner Eric Anton to start the group with the specific vision that their clients would be better served in a more holistic practice focused directly on client needs and advocacy.
 John’s experiences as an entrepreneur, a financial planner, and investment advisor, as well as a college basketball coach, have combined to give him insight into the needs of the individuals, families, family-owned businesses, and nonprofit organizations that he serves.

-He is a CERTIFIED FINANCIAL PLANNERTM professional, a Certified Investment Management AnalystTM and a Certified Divorce Financial AnalystTM; but it is his willingness to address the emotional side of his clients’ financial lives that distinguishes him.
+He is a Certified Financial PlannerTM professional, a Certified Investment Management AnalystTM and a Certified Divorce Financial AnalystTM; but it is his willingness to address the emotional side of his clients’ financial lives that distinguishes him.
 John believes that to assist clients with complex financial decision making he must address the multifaceted realities of life that underscores the financial facts.
 In the process of working to address these realities, alongside the specific goals of each client, he endeavors to add value and build a vision for their personal financial needs.
 It is his view that each client has their own needs and wants in life and that a unique financial plan is needed to adequately address each client’s situation.

 John is a founding member of the Maine Collaborative Law Alliance and as a financial neutral has played a lead role in the development of collaborative divorce in Maine.

-What to look for in a financial neutral
+What to Look for in a Financial Neutral

 11193761_sThe Financial Neutral works as part of a collaborative team to support the divorcing couple in all areas regarding finances.
 Investments, debts, budgets, retirement concerns, insurance, spousal support, present value calculations of pensions, and other more esoteric areas may all be addressed.